sandipan1nayek/expiry-date-tracker/FIREBASE_SETUP.md

 - Replace placeholder values with actual Firebase project values
 - Never commit actual Firebase config files to version control

-## Firebase Services Configured
+## Firebase Services Currently Enabled
-- Authentication
+- ✅ Authentication
-- Firestore Database
+- ✅ Firestore Database
-- Storage
+- ⏳ Storage (will be enabled in Phase 9)
-- Cloud Messaging
+- ⏳ Cloud Messaging (will be enabled in Phase 6)

 ## Usage
 Import Firebase services from: